filesender/filesender/docs/v2.0/admin/configuration/index.md

 * __comment:__ Some of the auth_sp methods may use _SESSION or perform other actions that might alter how session_start() will work.
 If that is the case you can set this configuration to true and session_start() will be called before authentication is performed.

-### session_cookie_path

-* __description:__ Explicitly sets the session.cookie.path parameter for the authentication cookies.
-You typically need this if you use SimpleSAMLphp for authentication and have multiple FileSender instances using the same SimpleSAMLphp installation.
-Shibboleth has its own session identifier mechanism and you probably won't need to change the session_cookie_path when using Shibboleth.
-* __mandatory:__ no
-* __type:__ string
-* __default:__ if(!$session_cookie_path) $session_cookie_path = $site_url_parts['path'];
-* __available:__ since version 2.0
-* __1.x name:__
-* __comment:__ When do you set this?
-If you use SimpleSAMLphp for authentication there is one common scenario where you need to set this parameter: the URL space for your FileSender instance and your SimpleSAMLphp instance do not overlap.
-This happens when you have multiple FileSender instances (one production, one beta) sharing the same SimpleSAMLphp installation.
-For example: `http://yourdomain.dom/filesender-beta` and `http://yourdomain.dom/simplesamlphp`.
-Because SimpleSAMLphp and FileSender are both written in PHP they use the same mechanism for session identifiers.
-They can share session identifiers but only if this is allowed by the session_cookie_path.
-When you log on with SimpleSAMLphp a session identifier is created.
-If this can not be shared with your FileSender instance you will notice a user can log on, only to be presented with the same logon form again.
-A silent failure.
-In this scenario you will either need to ensure your SimpleSAMLphp instance is available within the FileSender URL space, or you set the session cookie parameter to for example `http://yourdomain.dom/`.
-Another workaround is to use memcache for SimpleSAMLphp's session identifiers but that would mean an extra package on your server.

 ### auth_sp_set_idp_as_user_organization

 * __description:__ saml_sp_idp (simplesaml), shib: (shib_identity_provider environment variable) takes sp identifier from sp if provided and save it in user preferences as organisation property.